Most kids plug into the world of television long before they enter school. According to the Kaiser Family Foundation (KFF):

 For many, the rating system and V-chip may be valuable tools.
 But there is some concern that the system may be worse than no system at all.
 For example, research shows that preteen and teen boys are more likely to want to see a program if it's rated MA (mature audience) than if it's PG (parental guidance suggested).
 And parents may rely too heavily on these tools and stop monitoring what their kids are watching.

-So even if you've used the V-chip to program your TV or a show features the age-group ratings, it's still important to preview shows to determine whether they're appropriate for your kids and turn off the TV if they're not.
+So even if you've used the V-chip to program your TV or a show features the age-group ratings, it's still important to preview shows to see whether they're OK for your kids — and to turn off the TV if they're not.

 Here are some practical ways to make TV-viewing more productive in your home: